Fenix HM65R-T Headlamp Review

 dual e-switch

 These switches have icons, which of course can’t be seen when wearing the light, and are indistinguishable by feel.
-When the light is on your head, the rightmost button is throw, and leftmost is flood.
+When the light is on your head, the rightmost button is throw, and the leftmost is flood.
 The emitter is directly below the corresponding switch.

 These switches operate in the same way – it’s practically like having two lights on one headlamp.
 So consider that for the table below.
-It’s one table but essentially the same result for the emitter corresponding to that switch.
+It’s one table, but essentially the same result for the emitter corresponding to that switch.

-Here’s the UI table!
+Here’s the user interface table!

 State Action Result